Thank you. You should be receiving a reset link at the email address you provided shortly.

-In the first course, you will learn how medical law, ethics, and HIPAA rules factor into a clinical medical assistant's work.
-In addition, you will be trained to use scheduling systems, facilitate patient check-in and check-out, assess medical record, administer injections, and more.
-You will also study body systems and their main functions, so you can assist with patient exams.
+In the online medical assistant training course, you will learn how medical law, ethics, and HIPAA rules factor into a clinical medical assistant's work.
+It will prepare you for roles working alongside medical providers performing clinical and administrative duties.
+You will be trained to use scheduling systems, facilitate patient check-in and check-out, assess medical records, administer injections, measure vital signs, maintain equipment and supplies, and more.
+In this medical assistant course, you will also study body systems and their primary functions so that you can assist with patient exams.

-The second part of the bundle will train you in electronic health record (EHR) systems.
-You will learn how staff members and patients interact with EHR systems, what benefits these systems provide, and the steps to implementing an electronic health record system.
-This course offers enrollment with vouchers.
-The voucher is prepaid access to sit for the certifying exam upon eligibility.
+The second part of the bundle will train you in electronic health record (EHR) systems and prepare you for EHR certification.
+In this EHR training, you will learn how staff members and patients interact with EHR systems, what benefits these systems provide, and the steps to implementing an electronic health record system.

-You will be also able to take the CEHRS and Certified Clinical Medical Assistant (CCMA) national certification exams offered by National Healthcareer Association (NHA).
-This course includes vouchers which covers the fee of the exams.
-However, please research your state's requirements by visiting your state's Medical Board site prior to enrolling to ensure this course is the right fit for you.
-Please note, this course does not qualify students to work as Medical Assistants in Washington state.
-Upon completion of the course, you will also have the opportunity to gain access to our Externship Starter Kit.
+The course also includes the opportunity to become CPR certified and participate in an unpaid clinical experience.
+Upon completion, you will be prepared to sit for the Certified Electronic Health Records Specialist (CEHRS) and Certified Clinical Medical Assistant (CCMA) national certification exams offered by National Healthcareer Association (NHA) upon eligibility.
+This course includes vouchers which cover the fee for the exams.
+However, please research your state's requirements by visiting your state's Medical Board site before enrolling to ensure this course is the right fit for you.
+Please note that this course does not qualify students to work as medical assistants in Washington state.

 What you will learn